corbin-c/polySynth.js/README.md

 # polySynth.js

-module to handle a polyphonic synth in JS
+This module is a wrapper to play around with the web audio API.
+It provides a `polyphonicSynth` class.

+## Polyphonic Synth

 Module can be imported with